destaMo/Scrum-Notes/content/qa/skills/security_testing.md

 **Person who successfully completed requirement for given block can:**

-- Identify the threats in the system and measure its potential vulnerabilities, so the threats can be encountered and the system does not stop functioning or can not be exploited.
-Also helps in detecting possible security risks in the system and helps developers to fix the problems during coding.
+- Identify the threats in the system and measure its potential vulnerabilities.
+- Use various techniques to support testing process
+- Understands the need of security testing and based on the application's domain suggests proper tests

 {{% /bubble%}}